juliangonzalez02/azure-sentinel-threat-simulation/README.md

 # Azure Sentinel Threat Simulation
 This lab is a threat simulation that leverages Azure Sentinel to automate detection rules, alerts, and playbooks against common Tactics, Techniques, and Procedures (TTPs).
-We shall onboard a Windows 10 VM onto a sandbox Azure environment through Azure Arc, assume the Windows VM has been compromised, then simulate malicious scripts/executables using Atomic Red Team on the aforementioned VM with administrator privileges.
+We will onboard a Windows 10 VM onto a sandbox Azure environment through Azure Arc, assume the Windows VM has been compromised, then simulate malicious scripts/executables using Atomic Red Team on the aforementioned VM with administrator privileges.

 <br>